Ander Crenshaw: Political campaigns

 In 1980, Crenshaw finished third in the Republican primary for a U.S. Senate seat, earning roughly 13% of the vote behind Paula Hawkins and Louis Frey, Jr.

 In 1994, he unsuccessfully sought the Republican nomination for governor, winning several counties but ultimately losing out to Jeb Bush.
 Crenshaw finished fourth (12.1%) behind Tom Gallagher and Jim Smith.

 In 2000, Crenshaw returned to politics when he won the Republican nomination for the 4th District after Tillie Fowler retired to honor a self-imposed four-term limit.
 This district included just over half of Jacksonville, as well as most of its suburbs.
 He easily won in November, becoming only the fourth person to represent this district since its creation in 1943 (it was the 2nd District from 1943 to 1967, the 3rd District from 1967 to 1993, and has been the 4th since 1993).
 He was reelected five times with no substantive opposition in what has become one of the most Republican districts in Florida.
 He even ran unopposed in 2002 and 2004, and faced no major-party opposition in 2010 or 2012.

 2010

 Crenshaw was challenged by Independent Troy Stanley.
 Gary L. Koniz and Deborah "Deb" Katz Pueschel also qualified as write-ins.

 Personal life

 Crenshaw is a son-in-law of former Governor of Florida Claude Roy Kirk, Jr. and has two grown daughters with his wife Kitty, whom he has been married to for over 44 years.
+He is an Episcopalian.